What is Sankofa?

 The Origin Of The Sankofa Symbol

-The Sankofa symbol originates from the Adinkra tribe within Africa and mythically illustrates the importance of past lessons in shaping the future.
+The Sankofa symbol is one of the popular symbols of the collection of Adinkra Symbols ascribed to the Akan people of Ghana.
+This symbol mythically illustrates the importance of past lessons in shaping the future.

 As the Akan proverb states, se wo were fi nawosankofa a yenki. “it is not an abomination to go to your roots and take what you forgot”.

-This teaches that whatever we have forgone, lost, been stripped of or forgotten can be revived, reclaimed, preserved and caused to prevail..
+It teaches that whatever we have forgone, lost, been stripped of or forgotten can be revived, reclaimed, preserved and caused to prevail.

 The Two Types Of Sankofa Symbol (Bird & Stylized Heart)

-The Sankofa symbol is portrayed visually and symbolically using two images which are an Adinkra symbol shown as a mythical bird that has its head turned back, a valuable egg (the future) within its mouth and its legs firmly facing forward as it flies and a stylized heart.
+The Sankofa symbol is portrayed visually and symbolically using two images these Adinkra symbols are shown as a mythical bird that has its head turned back, a valuable egg (the future) within its mouth and its legs firmly facing forward as it flies and a stylized heart.